txbits/txbits/README.md

 1. To run unit tests, create a database named `txbits_test` and run `./txbits.sh test`
 1. Read the wiki pages https://github.com/txbits/txbits/wiki

-For detailed development environment setup instructions see our wiki at https://github.com/txbits/txbits/wiki

 ## License

 This program is free software: you can redistribute it and/or modify